cBeaird/SemEval_Character-Identification-on-Multiparty-Dialogues/README.md

 * [TensorFlow](https://www.tensorflow.org)

 ## Authors
-* **Casey Beaird** Construction of basic Python framework for the intial parsing of data and training of the simple probabilistic model
+* **Casey Beaird** Construction of basic Python framework for the intial parsing of data and training of the simple probabilistic model and Tensorflow DNN creation.
 * **Chase Greco** Team coordination and development of machine learing models in Weka
 * **Brandon Watts** Development of additional data parsing methods, exctracting of base features into feature vectors, and feature vector manipulation in Word2Vec